the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-socials.md

 ### Setting Expectations
 In addition to information about the format that your social or networking event will have, consider including clear and explicit instructions about what engagement would be suitable and appropriate for your social activities.

-This may be the first research focused event for many of your attendees, and it can be helpful to surface many of the implicit social normals and practices of research events.
+This may be the first research-focused event for many of your attendees, and it can be helpful to surface many of the implicit social norms and practices of research events.

 For example, poster sessions at research events are often considered to involve short interactions between a researcher and a group of people.
 At a poster session, an early career researcher may have the opportunity to share and explain their research project.
-These sessions would not be the best forum for public discourse about an attendee's lived experience or for criticizing the purpose of work that is being presented.
+These sessions would not be the best forum for public discourse about an attendee's lived experience or for criticizing the purpose of the work that is being presented.
 Instead, poster sessions may be useful to make introductions with other attendees who are interested in a particular topic, and are an opportunity to learn about the research that has been conducted by asking questions about the research that person is presenting on their poster.

 Depending on the audience, your guide may need to be more or less detailed.